Elite League (TV series): Concept

 The finals will consist of a total of three main matches only, and the team that wins two rounds first will be the winner.
-The final winning university team will be provided with a scholarship of 10 million won per person, for a total of 40 million won.
+In Season 1, the final winning university team will be provided with a scholarship of 10 million won per person, for a total of 40 million won.
+In Seasons 2 and 3, the final winning university will be provided with a scholarship of 20 million won per person, for a total of 80 million won.

 Contestants

 For season 1, there are 5 teams with 4 students each representing various university.
 They will compete against each other in various rounds and questions to test their intelligence.
 The contestants are selected from among students at Seoul National University, Korea Advanced Institute of Science and Technology, Pohang University of Science and Technology, Yonsei University, and Korea University through a rigorous pre-test.
 In the second round after a team got eliminated, Korean or American-Korean students from Harvard University joined the show.
 In other words, there are actually a total of 6 participating teams and 24 participants.